 1 cup whipping cream

-1 cup milk (I just used 2% and it was fine)
+1 cup milk (I only had 2% and it was fine)

 1/3 cup maple syrup

 Heat as instructed and stir constantly so the milk doesn’t scorch.
-Once the mixture is steaming hot, pour evenly into three glass canning jars (250 ml jars were just right, had a decent amount of head space to shake) and then add flavorings.
+Once the mixture is steaming hot, pour evenly into three glass mason jars (250 ml were just right, had a decent amount of head space to shake) and then add flavorings.

-- Vanilla: add 1/2 tablespoon vanilla extract (I wanted a stronger flavor so I used more per batch than the advice given above)
+- Vanilla: 1/2 tablespoon extract (I wanted it to be strong so I used more per mixture than the advice given above)

-- Pumpkin Pie: add 1/2 teaspoon pumpkin pie spice
+- Pumpkin Pie: 1/2 teaspoon pumpkin pie spice

-- The pumpkin pie creamer made a really fragrant cup but the spices did settle in the bottom of the mug while I was drinking it, this didn’t bother me but you can strain first if you prefer (wait until cooled before straining).
+- The pumpkin pie version made a nice fragrant cup but the spices did settle in the bottom of the mug while I was drinking it, this didn’t bother me but you can strain first if you prefer (wait until cooled before straining).

-- Since I was just using extracts and didn’t want a big batch of one single flavor until I figured out what I liked, I decided to add the flavorings after the milk had steamed.
-You do want the cream to be hot so the extracts and spices will infuse their flavors more fully.
+- Since I was just using extracts and didn’t want a big batch of one single type until I figured out what I liked, I decided to incorporate the flavorings after the milk had steamed.
+You do want the dairy to be hot so everything infuses more fully.